 The Authority shall publish the fact that a supervisory authority, supervisor or FIU does not comply or does not intend to comply with that guideline or recommendation.
 The Authority may also decide, on a case-by-case basis, to publish the reasons provided by the supervisory authority, supervisor or FIU for not complying with that guideline or recommendation.
-The supervisory authority, supervisor or FIU for not complying with that guideline or notice of such publication.
+The supervisory authority, supervisor or FIU shall receive advance notice of such publication.